open-io/oio-sds/BUILD.md

 * python-setuptools
 * python-pbr
 * beanstalkd: you need it to have the event-agent working
-* libapache2-mod-wsgi-py3 (as named on Ubuntu), the WSGI module for apache2

 In addition, there some dependencies at runtime (the up-to-date list is in [requirements.txt](./requirements.txt)).
 You don't need to install them on the system, they will be installed by pip in your virtualenv (see [Building](#Building)).
 * python-eventlet